DrSnowbird/blazegraph-docker/README.md

 By using this image, you agree the [Oracle Java JDK License](http://www.oracle.com/technetwork/java/javase/terms/license/index.html).
 This image contains [Oracle JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 You must accept the [Oracle Binary Code License Agreement for Java SE](http://www.oracle.com/technetwork/java/javase/terms/license/index.html) to use this image.

+# Use Cases
+This Blazegraph server is aiming for deployment over Container Cluster Platform such as Kubernetes, OpenShift, or other similar ones comparing to other light version of [openkbs/blazegrapy](https://hub.docker.com/r/openkbs/blazegraph-docker).
+In all, this implementation supports the following deployment uses:
+- Using ./run.sh or Portainer Container Desktop or other similar for standalone deployment.
+- Using 'docker-compose up -d' for standalone deployment.
+- Using Kubernetes, Openshift, or other platforms for cloud / cluster deployment.

 # Security
 * Non-root user for container:
   We are tightening down the security of containerfor this container, we use non-root user (blzg as user) to run the Blazegraph.
 * Though, currently, you can go into container to use "sudo" to do admin work.
   For production deployment, we recommend to remove sudo access inside container and other vulnerability codes.
-At this point, we are still relative relaxing in not fully lock down security yet.
+At this point, we are still relative relaxing in not fully locking down security yet.

 # Components
 * [BlazeGraph](https://www.blazegraph.com/) 2.1.4 service will be running at http://<server_ip:9999>/